How about a moment to relax? Soak up nature’s serenity and natural beauty by taking a virtual tour of one of Britain’s most cherished gardens

 Hidcote Manor Garden

 Located in West Sussex, Arundel Castle currently offers a range of virtual activities, including a visit to the rose beds, garden tours led by the ground’s horticultural experts, and access to a wide variety of plants and flowers on display.
-Keep an eye on the castle’s website to stay abreast of all the goings-on, but even if you did miss an event it will likely be posted to the website for playback, as was the case with the Tulip Festival in April.
-Click here to access this virtual tour.
+Keep an eye on the castle’s website to stay abreast of all the goings-on, but even if you did miss an event, it will likely be posted to the website for playback, as was the case with the Tulip Festival in April.

 National Garden Scheme